 When I decided to stare down my boogieman, I realized I could target both our health and financial goals by addressing my addiction to convenience.
 I still struggle when I’m stressed or I’ve failed to plan, but over the past several months I’ve managed to reduce our dining out and grocery expenses significantly (by at least $500 a month) and my husband and I have both lost over 20 pounds (in the spirit of full disclosure, this fluctuates depending on the amount of sugar we let in the house).

 I don’t know if convenience is your boogieman, but I hope sharing my challenge will help you at least identify yours.

-If you’re struggling with making or breaking habits, check out the book Mini Habits: Smaller Habits, Bigger Results by Stephen Guise.
+If you’re struggling with making or breaking habits, check out the book Mini Habits by Stephen Guise.
 It outlines a great way to get started with any habit.

 I also used the Best Self Journal and 13-Week Wall Roadmap to help me along my journey as well.
 I don’t use the journal anymore (I prefer my Bullet Journal) but I do use the Roadmap, and Little GFB has started one as well.
 Any calendar will do to keep you motivated, but these fit nicely in my line of sight to always keep me accountable.

 *In 2010, the Centers for Disease Control and Prevention (CDC) reported 65.7% of American adults were overweight.
 And according to NerdWallet’s American Household Credit Card Debt Statistics, the average debt in 2017 was $133,568.17 per household.